speedyankit/Income_prediction/README.md

    You can go to the main.ipynb file where in the last we can check the prediction of income according to the experience of user
    We use multiple_linear_regression_datatbase.csv here for data

+I have also done module two and I have just know how to use scikit-learn by this I have done the things that I learn before I goes just so easy